Handling Matrix Layout Differences on Different Platforms

 vector interpretation.

-If the host maths library is not performance orientated, it may be arbitray from a performance point of view if a row
+If the host maths library is not performance orientated, it may be arbitrary from a performance point of view if a row

 or column